 - Customers have complete authority over whether they should be called or not.
 Customer’s consent is retained when the user changes their device.

-Call centers are required to follow these regulations as instructed by the state and the industry.
+Contact centers are required to follow these regulations as instructed by the state and the industry.
 Failing to meet these requirements can land any contact center and its partnering businesses in legal trouble.
 It is a huge blow to the contact center and its accomplices.

 The ideal way to avoid compliance escalations - be informed and keep informed.
 Ensure that your agents are regularly trained on all the relevant compliances.
 Also it is very important to use the software and tools that are compliant to the aforementioned regulations.
-Should you be interested to discuss on the compliance for your call center solution, you can reach to our solution team or contact us at email@example.com.
+Should you be interested to discuss on the compliance for your contact center solution, you can reach to our solution team or contact us at email@example.com.

 Author Bio: Sweta is a passionate technical writer with experience in digital marketing.
 Outside work, she is a devoted Esports advocate.